saeedNW/arch-linux-installation/README.md

 Numerous customization guides are available online, including on platforms like YouTube. two standout channels providing comprehensive guidance for customizing various Linux desktop environments are [Arc Technologies](https://www.youtube.com/@ArcTechnologies) and [LinuxScoop](https://www.youtube.com/@linuxscoop).
 The content in this section draws inspiration from one of their videos.

-For further customization options, refer to the [KDE Plasma Nordic Customization](./customization/Nordic.md) guide.
+For further customization options for KDE, refer to the [KDE Plasma Nordic Customization](./customization/kde/kde_Nordic.md) guide.

+For further customization options for Gnome, refer to the [Gnome Plasma Nordic Customization](./customization/gnome/gnome_Nordic.md) guide.